BriteSnow/j8ql/README.md

 2. Second, Hibernate static model can make dynamic data representation, which is widely useful in REST/JSON based applications, virtually impossible or highly unoptimized.
 3. And last but not least, I think Hibernate tries solve too many problems, and while it might looks attractive at first, developers that use 100% of hibernate often learn the hard way that some function would have been much better out of their ORM layer (e.g., level 2 caching is a good example).

-So, this is where where J8QL comes in.
+So, this is where J8QL comes in.

 ## Why J8QL?